MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/extended-security-updates-deploy.md

 ## Download and apply Extended Security Updates

-Delivery, download and application of Extended Security Updates for Windows Server is no different than existing deployment processes.
+Delivery, download, and application of Extended Security Updates for Windows Server is no different than existing deployment processes.
 The updates provided through Extended Security Updates are only for *Security*.

 You can install the updates using whatever tools and processes you already have in place.
 The only difference is that the system must be registered using the key generated in the previous section for the updates to download and install.